scalastuff/scalaleafs/setup-sbt.md

 title: Setup SBT
 ---

 Adding the scalaleafs dependency is essentially all that is required.
+Releases of scala leafs are in maven-central, cross-built against 2.8.0, 2.8.1, 2.9.0, 2.9.1 and 2.9.2.

 {% highlight scala %}
 "net.scalaleafs" %% "scalaleafs" % "0.1"
 {% endhighlight %}

-Releases of scalaleafs are in maven-central, cross-built against scala versions 2.8.0, 2.8.1, 2.9.0, 2.9.1 and 2.9.2.
 Typically, however, one wants IDE integration, run the application from SBT or use snapshot releases.
 This sample SBT configuration will get you going:

 {% highlight scala %}
 organization := "com.mycom"